pip-services-content/pip-services-quotes-node/doc/HttpProtocolV1.md

-# HTTP REST Protocol (version 1) <br/> Quotes Microservice
+# HTTP Protocol (version 1) <br/> Quotes Microservice

-Quotes microservice implements a REST compatible API, that can be accessed on configured port.
+Quotes microservice implements a HTTP compatible API, that can be accessed on configured port.
 All input and output data is serialized in JSON format.
 Errors are returned in [standard format]().

 * [MultiStringV1 class](#class1)